Bachelor of Medical Studies

 - gain valuable exposure to real-world clinical practice and develop your own safe and effective clinical skills in cutting-edge simulation facilities

 - investigate the social determinants of health and health behaviours

 - learn to evaluate the health status of individuals and populations

 - acquire a solid foundation in research skills and evidence-based care

-- learn collaboratively in interprofessional teams with nursing students.
+- learn collaboratively in interprofessional teams.